ChrisLGardner/chrislgardner.github.io/_posts/2018-02-25-transforming-measure-object-output.markdown

 excerpt_separator: <!--more-->
 ---

-A user on the PowerShell Slack ([https://powershell.slack.com](available here) and [https://slack.poshcode.org](invites here)) asked about getting specific information out of Measure-Object into a more usable PowerShell objects Their initial approach was to use Select-Object and calculatd properties to do this but I suggested a nicer way to handle it by using a short function and pipeline input.
+A user on the PowerShell Slack ([available here](https://powershell.slack.com) and [invites here](https://slack.poshcode.org)) asked about getting specific information out of Measure-Object into a more usable PowerShell objects Their initial approach was to use Select-Object and calculatd properties to do this but I suggested a nicer way to handle it by using a short function and pipeline input.

 <!--more-->